RAG 15 min read

 A: Managing costs for large-scale RAG systems primarily involves selecting a search API provider with transparent, volume-based pricing and efficient credit usage.
 Look for APIs that offer a pay-as-you-go model, no hidden subscriptions, and provide features like Parallel Lanes to maximize throughput without incurring hourly surcharges.
 Plans like those offering rates as low as $0.56/1K credits on high-volume tiers can substantially reduce operational expenses for large-scale deployments.

 The complexities of building Retrieval-Augmented Generation (RAG) systems don’t have to include wrestling with fragmented search and extraction tools.
 Stop stitching together multiple services and simplify your data pipeline.
 A unified platform that combines a powerful Web Search APIs and a clean content extraction API can significantly reduce development overhead and ensure your LLM is always working with the freshest, most relevant data.
-SearchCans makes this process clean and efficient, processing millions of requests at rates as low as $0.56/1K credits.
+SearchCans makes this process clean and efficient, processing high-volume workloads at rates as low as $0.56/1K credits.
 Get started with 100 free credits today and experience the difference.